As one wise man said: The problem is not the problem. The problem is your attitude about the problem. – Captain Jack Sparrow

 The Most Common Customer Service Problems vs Principles

-I already mentioned that the best way to solve a problem is to change your attitude about the problem.
+If I were to put it in one sentence, I’ll say that all you need to do is to change your attitude about the problem.

 So instead of trying to solve it, make a principle out of it.
 Create an iron rule and follow that rule no matter what.